Be Proud of Your Skin with Tattoo Removal from Southern Cosmetic Laser

 Many people choose to have their tattoos removed to improve their appearance and feel better about themselves.
 Southern Cosmetic Laser understands this need and provides a service that not only focuses on getting rid of tattoos but also helps people regain their confidence.

-You don't have to be a graduate from American College of the Building Arts near Folly Beach, SC to know that pain tolerances vary by person.
+You don't have to be a graduate from College of Charleston near Folly Beach, SC to know that pain tolerances vary by person.
 With that said, many patients describe the sensation as akin to a rubber band snapping against the skin or a quick, hot prick.
 Sensitive areas may be more uncomfortable than others.
 However, modern clinics like Southern Cosmetic Laser provide solutions to manage pain, including topical numbing creams, cold air blowers, and local anesthetics.

 In most situations, yes.
 However, predicting complete removal can be challenging due to the variety of unregulated tattoo inks available.
 The F.D.A. does not oversee tattoo inks, which means many manufacturers and artists create and mix their own formulas.
 Often, these mixes contain metals and other foreign additives for visual effects.
 These unknowns make it difficult to guarantee or accurately predict 100% removal.